LUXER ONE BLOG

 Package delivery has quietly become one of the most operationally demanding services within university housing.
 As online shopping continues to grow, students are receiving more deliveries than ever.
 This is forcing campuses to rethink how they store, manage, and distribute packages.

-To better understand these trends, we analyzed delivery activity across many university housing locations with Luxer One smart lockers.
+To better understand these trends, we analyzed delivery activity across many university housing locations with Luxer Lockers.
 Our University Package Volume Report reveals clear patterns in when deliveries spike, how students retrieve their packages, and how frequently students rely on campus delivery services.

 Together, these insights show that package management is no longer a seasonal challenge, it’s a year-round operational function.